25 Things I Quit in Order to Simplify

 That's it.
 That's the lesson.

-Yes, want more.
-Yes, grow.
-But don’t delay happiness for a version of life you already have access to.
-That mindset shift simplified everything.
+Wanting more and growing is great, but don't delay happiness for a version of life you already have access to.

 21. I Quit Needing to Be Right

-I’d still try to argue my point, twist the story, or find some angle where I could look “right.”
-And honestly, it was exhausting.
+I'd still try to argue my point, twist the story, or find some angle where I could look "right."
+It was exhausting.

 Over time, I've completely let that go.
 I don't need to be right anymore.

-It’s so much easier—and so much more humbling—to just not care.
-Matt and I have conversations every day, and sure, sometimes we joke about who was right in a certain situation.
-But at the end of the day?
-I truly don’t care.
-It doesn’t matter.
+Matt and I have conversations every day, and sometimes we joke about who was right in a certain situation.
+But at the end of the day, I truly don't care.

 Letting go of that need has lightened everything.